 And I'll sing the blues if I want"

-The standalone Christmas single - which was released to fill the gap between Oasis's debut album Definitely Maybe and it's follow-up (What's the Story) Morning Glory? - debuted at No.3 on the UK Chart, becoming their first Top 5 single ever.
+The standalone Christmas single - which was released to fill the gap between Oasis' debut album Definitely Maybe and its follow-up (What's the Story) Morning Glory? - debuted at No.3 on the UK Chart, becoming their first Top 5 single ever.

 If the song wasn't impressive enough, its b-side was just as strong-featuring Slide Away and Half The World Away.

-The opening line and main referain of the song bore a similarity to the melody of the How Sweet To Be An Idiot, which comedian/musician Neil Innes wrote in 1973 and performed at some of Monty Python's live shows.
+The opening lines and main refrain of the song bore a similarity to the melody of How Sweet To Be An Idiot, which was performed at some of Monty Python's live shows.

-Innes' publishers EMI hit the band with a plagarism lawsuit, claiming it borrowed heavily from his track.
+Innes' publishers EMI soon hit the Manchester band with a plagiarism lawsuit, claiming it borrowed heavily from his song.

 Listen to it here:

-Ironically, Innes went on to create Beatles parody group The Rutles, who ended up becoming a real touring band, while Oasis continued to be compared to The Fab Four.
+Ironically, Innes went on to create Beatles parody group The Rutles, who ended up becoming a real touring band, while Oasis continued to be compared to The Fab Four throughout their career.

-Innes later referenced Whatever song at the very beginning of The Rutles' Shangri-La track, which was taken from their 1996 Archaeology album.
+Innes later made a nod to Whatever at the very beginning of The Rutles' Shangri-La track, which was taken from their 1996 Archaeology album.